Top Payment Gateways In UK

 - Withdrawal Fees: There are no withdrawal fees on PayPal.

-- Settlement days: All payments received in your PayPal account will be auto-withdrawn to your local bank account on a daily basis.
+- Settlement days: All payments received in your PayPal account will be auto-withdrawn to your local bank account daily.

 - Customer Support: PayPal has a great customer support system.